19hours/sg-statutes/Acts/Mental Capacity Act.md

 Registration

+14.—(1) The Public Guardian may register an instrument in any form and manner as the Public Guardian may determine (including in an electronic form and by electronic means).

-14. Where an instrument is registered under this Schedule, the Public Guardian must give notice of the fact in the prescribed form to —
+(2) Where the Public Guardian registers an instrument under this Schedule, the Public Guardian must give notice of such registration, in the form provided at the prescribed website, to the following persons:

-(a) the donor; and
+(a) the donor;

 (b) the donee or, if more than one, each of them.

+[S 500/2019 wef 01/08/2019]

-Evidence of registration
+Evidence of registration, etc.

+15.—(1) The Public Guardian may, in accordance with any prescribed requirements (if prescribed), give to a person a copy of, or certify a copy of, an instrument registered by the Public Guardian under this Schedule to create a lasting power of attorney.

-15. A document duly certified by the Public Guardian as a copy of an instrument registered under this Schedule is prima facie evidence of —
+(2) A copy of the instrument given or certified by the Public Guardian under sub‑paragraph (1) is prima facie evidence of —

 (a) the contents of the instrument; and

-(b) the fact that it has been registered.
+(b) the registration of the instrument by the Public Guardian,

+on the date and time specified on that copy.

+[S 500/2019 wef 01/08/2019]

 Part III